Thomas-George-T/Retro-Reel-Recommender/README.md

 # Retro Reel Recommender

-Building a recommendation for movies mostly in the 19th century.
+Building a NLP & content-based recommendation engine API to recommend similar movies using Flask.

 ## Background

-We build a content based recommendation engine.
-We use cosine similarity index to determine the similarity between the movies and recommend them.
+I love movies and was interested in working on a recommendation engine.
+So, I reached out to a Popular Android developer to create a recommendation engine for their retro reel app which serves retro movies from the 1900's onwards.
+Their requirement was to recommend similar movies as an API by passing only the movieID.

+## Environment
+- Numpy
+- Pandas
+- NLTK
+- Rake
+- Scikit learn
+- Pickle
+- Flask

 ## Methodology

+After the initial EDA, I extracted keywords using Natural Language Processing from the Dataset.
+After feature engineering, I decided to build a recommender enginer using TF-ID vectorizer.

-The following approaches are used to build the recommendation system:
+I had previously used the following approaches to build the recommendation system using a countvectorizer:

 1. Keywords as the feature.
 2. Movie Titles as the feature.
-3. Generating our own keywords using NLP as the feature.
+3. Generating my own keywords using NLP as the feature.
 4. Combining 2 & 3 to get the best of both.

+I found that TF-ID vectorizer gave out a better quality of recommendations and chose that model.

 Processes involved: